Partner / SAN FRANCISCO,

 Partner / SAN FRANCISCO

 Sebastian Kaplan litigates disputes concerning trade secrets, trademarks, copyrights, and complex commercial transactions.
-He represents clients in both federal and state courts and has successfully resolved claims at all stages from pre-litigation cease and desist letters through trial.
-In addition to intellectual property litigation, he defends technology innovators from privacy, false advertising, and other consumer-related class actions.
-Sebastian’s work has earned him recognition by SuperLawyers as a Rising Star for Intellectual Property Litigation and Business Litigation in 2015–2017.
+He represents clients in both federal and state courts and has successfully resolved claims at all stages from pre-litigation settlement negotiations through trial.
+In addition to intellectual property litigation, he represents technology innovators in complex disputes involving breach of contract and corporate control.
+Sebastian’s work has earned him recognition by SuperLawyers as a Rising Star for Intellectual Property Litigation and Business Litigation in 2015–2019.

 Representative cases include:

 Sebastian is an active member of local and national bar associations.
 In 2016, he was appointed by the President of the American Bar Association to sit on the Advisory Commission of the Standing Committee on Public Education.
-He is a Director of the Justice and Diversity Center of the Bar Association of San Francisco (“BASF”) and Chair of the BASF Intellectual Property Section.
+He is a Board Member of the Bar Association of San Francisco (“BASF”) and Chair of the BASF Intellectual Property Section.
 In 2013, he served as the President of BASF’s Barristers Club, comprised of BASF attorneys with less than ten years of practice, and was named Outstanding Barrister of the Year in 2016.

 Sebastian frequently writes and speaks on issues of trade secrets litigation, including the recently enacted Defend Trade Secrets Act, and the Computer Fraud and Abuse Act, as well as trademark litigation and copyright issues.
 Sebastian launched the IP BYTES series of presentations under sponsorship of the BASF Intellectual Property Section, which showcases brief talks by corporate counsel, outside attorneys, and experts on developments in the areas of trademark, trade secrets, copyright, and patent law.